ECONOMY OVERVIEW

 Apart from this, industry-friendly policies and initiatives by the Indian Government will also play a major role in fueling this development in the years to come.

 The future growth expected in the domestic automobile industry will give a fillip to the auto component sector.
 The Indian automobile industry as a whole offers great potential considering the low penetration along with rising income levels and a rapidly growing middle class.
 These factors will witness a boost in demand for passenger cars and two wheelers.
-With the automobiles industry fast growing in terms of volume and number of players, your company foresees a bright future.
+With the automobile industry fast growing in terms of volume and number of players, your company foresees a bright future.

 Risks & Concerns

 The automotive market stands at a critical juncture as sustainability targets are exerting a significant influence on regulatory policies, driving organizations towards greener initiatives.
-As the industry sets out to bring in electric vehicles (EVs), manufacturers face the formidable task of overhauling their product lines and production facilities.
+As the industry sets out to bring in Electric Vehicles (EVs), manufacturers face the formidable task of overhauling their product lines and production facilities.
 This transition requires substantial investment in new technologies, charging infrastructure, and consumer education on electric mobility.

 Though India rides on some inherent strength, following risk factors exist which the auto component manufacturers may have to counter with:

 Technological Disruptions & Consumer Demand: Consumer preferences and market dynamics are evolving rapidly in response to technological disruptions.
-The auto sector is experiencing rapid developments, including electric vehicles (EVs), ADAS and advanced connectivity features.
+The auto sector is experiencing rapid developments, including Electric Vehicles (EVs), ADAS and advanced connectivity features.
 Keeping up with these innovations requires substantial investment in research and development, infrastructure, and workforce training.

 Rising input costs: The prices of raw materials, such as steel and aluminum, have been increasing globally, which has led to higher input costs for the automobile industry.
 This has put pressure on companies to increase prices or absorb the costs, which can impact their profitability.